-How to evaluate the condition of the interior?
+How to evaluate the condition of the interior of your classic car?

 Your best move here will be to check restoration products or detergents ahead of time.
-You need to know what is available out there that can come in handy, so that when you see the interior you will know whether you can fix it up or need to add several more hundreds to a car restoration budget, too.
-Maintaining leather upholstery can be a tough job, so unless the previous owner was a fan like you, don’t expect too much.
-Luckily, there are practical manuals on interior restoration, too, so you can turn the interior into a small project of its own.
+You need to know what is available out there that can come in handy.
+Thus, when you see the interior you will know whether you can fix it up or need to add several more hundreds to a car restoration budget, too.
+Maintaining leather upholstery can be a tough job.
+Unless the previous owner was a fan like you, don’t expect too much.
+Luckily, there are practical manuals on interior restoration, so you can turn the interior into a small project of its own.